 - In a medium size mixing bowl, whisk together the flour, baking soda, cinnamon, and salt.
 With the mixing speed on low, gradually alternate adding the dry ingredients and the buttermilk.
 Mix until no large flour pockets remain, but taking care not to overmix the batter.
 It's ok if the batter is slightly lumpy.

 - Using a spoon or a large scoop (I like my #20 scoop), divide the batter between the lined wells.
 Place in the oven and bake for 18-22 minutes or until the tops spring back.
 Remove and allow to cool while preparing the frosting.

-- To prepare the cream cheese frosting, using the paddle attachment cream the butter, vanilla extract, and salt for 2 minutes or until light and fluffy.
+- To prepare the cream cheese frosting, using the paddle attachment, cream the butter, vanilla extract, and salt for 2 minutes or until light and fluffy.
 With mixing speed on low gradually add the powdered sugar, beat until it forms a fondant-looking ball.
 Add the cream cheese and mix on the lowest speed possible for 1½ minutes, then STOP!
 Place in refrigerator to chill for at least 20 minutes or until cupcakes have completely cooled.

-- To assemble the cupcakes, spread a generous layer of frosting over top the cooled cupcakes.
+- To assemble the cupcakes, spread a generous layer of frosting over top of the cooled cupcakes.
 You can also pipe the frosting on top too.
 Garnish with a dusting of cinnamon or a slice of banana (both of which are completely optional).